swri-robotics/bag-database/docs/scripts/usage.md

 in its output -- you could have an automatic script mark those bags with a tag to make it easier to find them.
 To make it even fancier, if you allow your script to have network access, you could automatically e-mail specific people whenever an interesting bag is uploaded.

+### Setting Criteria to Restrict Scripts

+It's convenient to automatically run scripts every time you add a new bag file, but if your script takes a long time to run or if you don't need them to run for most bag files, you can set [Script Criteria](../scripts/#run-criteria) to control whether they're automatically run.
+Consider placing your bag files for a specific project in a project-specific directory or naming them with a particular pattern that makes it easy to filter them.